 Bill Tam is recognized as one of the pre-eminent leaders of the BC tech sector.
 A lifelong entrepreneur, Bill has been actively involved with tech and start-ups as a founder, executive, investor, advisor and board member for the past 20 years.

 Bill co-led the development of the Digital Technology Supercluster and currently serves as Vice President, Business Development and Partner Relations.
-He launched the largest tech accelerator in British Columbia—the BC Tech Innovation Hub—and led the creation of The Cube – an accelerator focused on emerging start-ups in Augmented, Mixed and Virtual Reality.
+He launched the largest tech accelerator in British Columbia—the BC Tech Innovation Hub—and led the creation of The Cube – an accelerator focused on emerging start-ups in augmented, mixed and virtual reality.

 Bill received his MBA from the Ivey Business School and his Bachelor of Electrical Engineering Summa Cum Laude from McGill University.
-In 2018, UBC awarded Bill the Applied Science Dean’s Medal of Distinction for his contributions to the engineering and tech community.
+In 2018 UBC awarded Bill the Applied Science Dean’s Medal of Distinction for his contributions to the engineering and tech community.

-Faye has over thirty-five years of not-profit experience, including several executive-level leadership roles in the health care sector.
-Currently the Interim Executive Director of Canadian Cancer Society, BC Yukon, and the Principal of FLW Consulting and Management Services.
+Faye Wightman has over 35 years of not-for-profit experience, including several executive-level leadership roles in the health care sector.
+Currently, she is the Interim Executive Director of the Canadian Cancer Society, BC Yukon, and the Principal of FLW Consulting and Management Services.
 Faye’s career notably includes serving as the President and CEO of the Vancouver Foundation and the BC Children’s Hospital, the Vice President of External Relations at the University of Victoria and Interim Executive Director of InspireHealth.
-Faye has been recognized with numerous awards including 'Influential Women in Business Award', the City of Vancouver’s Civic Medal, a Lifetime Achievement Award from the Association of Professional Fundraisers, three years on Power 50’s Influential Persons in Vancouver listing, and the Queen’s Jubilee medal for her philanthropic work in Canada.
-Faye earned a Bachelor of Science in Nursing from the University of British Columbia and is certified by the Institute of Corporate Directors.
+Faye has been recognized with numerous awards including Influential Women in Business Award, the City of Vancouver’s Civic Medal, a Lifetime Achievement Award from the Association of Professional Fundraisers, three years on Power 50’s Influential Persons in Vancouver listing, and the Queen’s Jubilee Medal for her philanthropic work in Canada.
+She earned a Bachelor of Science in Nursing from the University of British Columbia and is certified by the Institute of Corporate Directors.